lindyem/lindyem/README.md

 ## Hi there 👋

 #### I'm Lindy!
-I currently graduated from a fulltime Full Stack Development Bootcamp from UCSD.
+I currently graduated from a fulltime Full-Stack Development Bootcamp from UCSD.
 I am passionate about discussing and creating new project ideas!